- Apple Watch Series 7 vs. WHOOP Strap 4.0

 Apple Watch only has 16 workouts to choose from, and it can only detect five of those.
 Plus, Apple only adds new types of workouts once a year (along with each new version of watchOS).

-How Apple Watch and WHOOP Score Workouts
+Fitness Goals: How the Apple Watch and WHOOP Strap Score Workouts

-Unless you add a workout manually, Apple Watch keeps tabs on your activity minutes, which count towards your chosen exercise and movement goals.
+Unless you add a workout manually, Apple Watch keeps tabs on your activity minutes, which count towards your chosen exercise and fitness goals.
 Apple defines activity minutes as the time you spend in an elevated heart rate zone, and says that “every full minute of movement that equals or exceeds the intensity of a brisk walk counts toward your daily Exercise and Move goals.”

 WHOOP has a much more sophisticated approach, tracking the strain you put on your cardiovascular system based on the following formula: